Visual Analytics Dashboard

-The webLyzard information exploration and retrieval interface (=”dashboard”) helps identify, track and analyze topics across stakeholders and sources.
-It provides access to a comprehensive content repository structured along geospatial, semantic and temporal dimensions.
+The webLyzard visual analytics dashboard is an advanced information exploration and retrieval interface.
+It helps identify, track and analyze topics across stakeholders and sources.
+The dashboard provides access to a comprehensive content repository structured along geospatial, semantic and temporal dimensions.
 The dashboard is divided into six main content areas:

-- Sources and Configuration: The upper menu contains a search field and specifies time interval, sources to be analyzed (news media, social media, etc.), and interface options such as language and sentiment filter (positive, neutral, negative).
+- Sources and Configuration.
+The upper menu contains a search field (including gear icon to access the advanced search options) and specifies time interval, sources to be analyzed (news media, social media, etc.), and interface options such as language and sentiment filter (positive, neutral, negative).
 It also contains a menu item to export search results and other datasets in various formats.

-(i) click on a topic label to trigger a full text search based on the topic’s configuration;
+(i) click on a label to trigger a search for a topic or filter by annotation;

-(ii) use topic markers (= small rectangles) to select topics to be shown in the charts;
+(ii) activate markers (= small rectangles) to select topics or annotations to be shown in the charts;

-(iii) select the first five topics (or deselect all) with the ‘chart’ symbol next to a category name;
+(iii) select the first five items (or deselect all) with the ‘chart’ symbol next to a category name;

 - Content View.
 The section below the trend chart offers various ways to show the search results: documents, sentences, word tree, entities, relation tracker, sources and source map, as well as network graph.
-Interactive controls in the ‘document’ and ‘sentence’ modes include: (i) mouse-over allows previewing documents; (ii) a first click selects a document and shows its content in extended form; (iii) a second click switches to full text view, which reveals the document’s annotations including keywords, location, sentiment, and relevance.
+Interactive features in the ‘document’ and ‘sentence’ modes include: (i) mouse-over to preview documents; (ii) an initial click to select a document and show an extended quote; (iii) a second click to display the full text, which reveals the document’s annotations including keywords, location, sentiment, and relevance.

-- Maps and Visual Analytics: Visual means to investigate these associations are the adaptive tag cloud (alphabetical structure) and the keyword graph (hierarchical structure).
-Other visualizations include the geographic map to render the regional distribution of search results and the cluster map to show emerging stories (= sets of related documents).
+- Maps and Visual Analytics.
+Visual means to investigate topic associations are the tag cloud (alphabetical structure) and the keyword graph (hierarchical structure).
+Additional visualizations include the geographic map to render the regional distribution of search results and the cluster map to show emerging stories (= sets of related documents).
 The maps are synchronized and can be re-positioned using drag-and-drop operations.
-The ‘pause’ button in the upper right corner disables adaptive map updates (e.g. automated zoom in the geographic map, or repositioning nodes in the keyword graph).
+The ‘pause’ button in the upper right corner disables dynamic updates (e.g. automated zoom in the geographic map, or the node positioning in the keyword graph).

 Users can adjust the time interval (default: two months) and access historic data using the date selector.
 This is a global setting that not only affects the trend chart, but also limits search queries and dynamic visualizations to the chosen time interval.
 The interval can be specified by choosing a “from” and “to” date, or selecting the past [n] weeks or months.

-To gain additional insight into the user experience of the dashboard and the suitability of visual representations, usability evaluations are being conducted in regular intervals.
-The aim of such evaluations is to determine strengths and weaknesses of the interaction design.
-We distinguish two types of assessment: (i) heuristic evaluation, where experts examine the interface and judge the extent to which it is compliant with established usability principles; (ii) formative usability tests, where users are observed while working on predefined tasks in realistic settings.
-Their gaze data is recorded and analyzed with eye tracking software to generate heat maps that show which elements of the dashboard are used to complete a given task, and in which sequence.
+To gain additional insight into the user experience of the dashboard and the perception of the various visual analytics tools, we conduct usability evaluations in regular intervals.
+The aim is to determine strengths and weaknesses of the interaction design.
+In experimental settings, the gaze data of test users is recorded and analyzed with eye tracking software to generate heat maps and show which dashboard elements are used to complete a given task, and in which sequence.

 - Scharl, A., Hubmann-Haidvogel, A., Sabou, M., Weichselbraun, A. and Lang, H.-P. (2013).
 From Web Intelligence to Knowledge Co-Creation – A Platform to Analyze and Support Stakeholder Communication, IEEE Internet Computing, 17(5): 21-29.